11-tools/lojban-spell-check/README.md

 These are ultra-basic dictionaries for Lojban, based on ANSI characters (~= latin alphabet).
 The result is clearly simplistic, of poor quality, and maybe inaccurate.
 But still better than nothing!

+- Version: 0.1
+- Author: Sukender (Benoit NEIL)
+- Licence: WTFPL
+- Dependencies: hunspell aspell sed wget make zip

 To do:
 - libreoffice, opera, firefox : make file content dynamic for language code.